|

 ||

-C&O Canal Tour, 4 days, Frostburg, MD to Washington, DC, $525
+C&O Canal Tour, Eastbound, 4 days, Deal, PA to Washington, DC, $800

 Several more historic locks, buildings, aqueducts, and culverts are seen after lunch.
 Other attractions include a series of caves in the bluffs along the canal.
-The most interesting cave is Killian’s Cave, reached on the second afternoon, which was used as shelter during the Civil War.
+The most interesting cave is Killiansburg Cave, reached on the second afternoon, which was used as shelter during the Civil War.
 It and another small cave just after it can be explored.
 If planning to explore the smaller cave, bring clothes you don’t mind getting mud stained, a good, bright working flashlight with new batteries, and be prepared to slither on your stomach for sections.
 This small cave has some narrow crawlways that open into rooms large enough for a couple people to stand together.
 The longest cave appears just after lunch, at mile 83.5.
 You can walk/crawl into this cave for a few hundred feet, if it isn’t too wet.
 Antietam National Battlefield is a short ride from the towpath, and is an historically significant Civil War site, highlights of which you can see in an hour and a half side trip.
 Harpers Ferry serves as the night's oasis, after a full set of experiences on the trail.
 Harpers Ferry includes the Harpers Ferry National Park, where people dress in period clothing on weekends, and where numerous historical events took place, including John Brown's raid on the Union Armory, which touched off the U.S. Civil War.

-COST: $525* per person (ask us how you can receive a $25 discount) includes: Map; extensive cue and Canal historical fact booklet; custom luggage tags; tour guides; 3 breakfasts, 3 large picnic style lunches, 3 full (or buffet) dinners; snacks; various drinks; three nights lodging (double occupancy) in hotels in Frostburg, MD, Hancock, MD, and Harpers Ferry, WV; baggage shuttle between hotels; periodic vehicular support along trail; and chartered transportation from Georgetown area to Frostburg, where the return bike ride begins.
-NOT INCLUDED: Bike rental ($25 per day extra), if needed; lunch on day one is on your own.
+COST: $800 per person includes: Map; extensive cue and Canal historical fact booklet; custom luggage tags; tour guides; 3 breakfasts, 4 large picnic style lunches, 2 full (or buffet) dinners; snacks; various drinks; three nights lodging (double occupancy) in hotels in Cumberland, MD, Hancock, MD, and Harpers Ferry, WV; baggage shuttle between hotels; periodic vehicular support along trail; and chartered transportation from Georgetown area to Deal, PA, where the bike riding begins.
+NOT INCLUDED: Bike rental (quality hybrid rental bikes are available for $75 per trip); dinner enroute to Cumberland on day one is on your own.
 See Frequently Asked Questions at the "FAQs" link, for answers to common questions. |

 ||